 Everyone knows that homemade gifts are the best.
-Making a gift (or forcing your child to do it) shows the recipient that you care, that you love them.
-You took the time to create something especially for someone that you love.
+Making a gift (or forcing your child to do it) shows the recipient that you care.

-It also looks fantastic when you put photos of it up on Instagram and facebook.
+makes you looks fantastic when you put photos of these gorgeous body bars on Instagram and facebook.

 Why not get your children to make a gift that will actually be used and appreciated?